monitoringartist/zenoss5-core-autodeploy/README.md

 If you like or use this project, please provide feedback to author - Star it ★.

-If you want to discover all new features of Zenoss 5, than please use [www.zenoss5taster.com](http://www.zenoss5taster.com).
+If you want to easily discover all new features of Zenoss 5, than please use [www.zenoss5taster.com](http://www.zenoss5taster.com).
 It will provision brand new Zenoss 5 Core instance for testing/developement in 10 minutes.
 Provisioned instance has 8CPU, 30GB RAM and lot of SSD filespace.
 You will have full access to Control Center/OpenTSDB/HBase/RabbitMQ.